EikeClaassen/2.Daten_und_Algorithmen_Projekt_2/README.md

 #Wavefield Simulation

 ** Table of contents **
-1. Describtion of the project
+1. Description of the project
-2. Directories ???
+2. Directories
 3. Examples and software handling
 4. Dependencies
 5. Installation instructions
 6. Authors
 7. License agreement

 ##1.
-Describtion of the project
+Description of the project

 This program simulates a wave field using MathWorks Matlab.
 The user can place up to three sources in the field.
-The sources can emit sine- or cosinewaves.
+The sources can emit sine- or cosine-waves.
 Properties like the amplitude, the frequency, the phase and the amount of damping can be adjusted.
-While the simulation is running the User is able to stop, continue or cancel the simulation.Also the quality settings van be adjusted.
+While the simulation is running the User is able to stop, continue or cancel the simulation.Also the quality settings can be adjusted.
 Due to the problem that not every computer has the resources to run this simulation properly the user is able to set the quality to "low" or "high".
 The setting influences the refresh time of the simulation.

 ##2.
 Directories

-The Simulation consitst of two m.files.
+The Simulation consists of two m.files.
-**SourceOfSound.m** features the functions that describe the Sound Sources wich were placed in the field.
+**SourceOfSound.m** features the functions that describe the Sound Sources which were placed in the field.
 **WaveGUI.m** builds the graphical user interface.